 When I was a kid, I loved nothing more than delving into my mum’s makeup bag.
 It was the ’80s so there were a lot of bright colours in there.
 Annoyingly, it was always hidden.
 But, occasionally, if I was in luck, I’d find it unaccompanied on the bedroom floor ready for my chocolate-covered fingers to unzip.
 Like most 7-year-olds, I went straight for the lipstick, squashing the entire stick onto my face.
 My favourite was always the blue mascara.
 I never knew what I was doing with it so I just combed it through my hair.

 Anyway, that was a long a time ago.
 And like Adam and the Ants and vol-au-vents, blue mascara pretty much stayed in the ’80s.
-We’ve had a few blues over the years; Benefit’s They’re Real Beyond Mascara in Blue is an old favourite, and L’Oreal always does a pretty good blue hue… but they’re always safe.
-I like cobalt lashes of eras gone.
-Bright and bold and very much in the room – ’80s meets East London via Topshop.
+We’ve had a few blues over the years; Benefit’s They’re Real Beyond Mascara in Blue is an old favourite, and L’Oreal always does a pretty good blue hue.
+I prefer cobalt lashes of eras gone.
+Once that are bright and bold, ’80s meets East London via Topshop.

 That’s why I’m in love with YSL Mascara Vinyl Couture in No°5 I’m The Trouble.
-It’s bright a loud and proud ’80s BLUE.
+It’s a loud and proud ’80s blue.
 It smells nice, too.
-For a subtle look, layer it on top of black mascara.
-For a not-so-subtle look, just go blue, baby.
+For a subtle look, you can layer it on top of black mascara.
+For a not-so-subtle look, just go all in.
 As you would expect from YSL, it’s a brilliant mascara.
 It does what it says it does: it lengthens, curls and adds volume.